-The red snapper shot is one of the best-known drink recipes to feature Crown Royal Canadian Whisky.
-It should not be confused as the classic gin-based bloody Mary, which goes by the name as well.
-No, this popular shooter is sweet and delicious and it can easily become your new favorite party drink.
+The red snapper is one of the best-known drink recipes to feature Crown Royal Canadian Whisky.
+It should not be confused with the classic gin-based bloody Mary, which goes by this name as well.
+No, this is a popular shooter that can be enjoyed as a cocktail as well, and it is so sweet and delicious that it can easily become a favorite drink.

-In this recipe, you'll simply shake the smooth Canadian whisky with amaretto and cranberry juice.
-The liquors are poured equally at 1 part each and the juice is 2 parts, so it's as easy to remember as it is delicious.
-The recipe is designed to be shared, so invite a friend or two over and enjoy!
+In this recipe, you'll simply shake the smooth whiskey with amaretto and cranberry juice.
+The liquors are poured equally at 1 part each and the juice is 2 parts, so it's as easy to remember as it is tasty.
+As a shot, the recipe is designed to be shared, or you can sip it slowly as a fruity mixed drink.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the whisky, amaretto, and cranberry juice.
+In a cocktail shaker filled with ice, pour the whiskey, amaretto, and cranberry juice.

 Serve and enjoy!

-- This recipe makes a 4 1/2 ounce drink, which is double the average shot, so it's best to split it between two shot glasses.
-For a single drink, cut all of the ingredients in half or pour it into a larger glass (you don't have to shoot it, either).
+- This recipe makes a 4 1/2 ounce drink, which is double the average shot, so it's best to split it between two glasses.
+For a single shot, cut all of the ingredients in half or pour it into a larger glass.

 - Another popular Crown Royal drink that's very similar to this is called the royal flush.
 The recipe pours a shot of the whiskey with 1/4 ounce of peach schnapps and 3 ounces of cranberry juice.
-While it's often served on the rocks, you can also use the red snapper recipe and substitute the amaretto for peach schnapps for an equally tasty shot.
+While it's often served on the rocks, you can also serve it as a shot.

-- Similarly, the redheaded slut shot pours peach schnapps and cranberry juice, though that recipe uses Jägermeister as the base.
+- Similarly, the fuzzy Jäger cranberry shot pours peach schnapps and cranberry juice, though that recipe uses Jägermeister as the base.